rajatdh27/rajatdh27/README.md

 ### Hi there 👋, I'm Rajat Thakur

-I'm a Full Stack Developer with a passion for creating practical applications to make haptics tasks easier.
+I'm a Full Stack Developer with a passion for creating practical applications.

 🌱 I’m currently trying to be 1% better🫡 ...